SylvainLeDEV/SylvainLeDev/README.md

 ### Sylvain

 I'm Sylvain from France, living in Toulouse near Blagnac.
-Blagnac is recognized for Airbus company.✈️
+Blagnac is renowned for Airbus company.✈️️

 I'm a web developer, more specialized in Javascript, Node.js.
 I'm self-teaching, motivated, I like to put in practice everything I can discover.